Telefonica/cross-platform-actions/deploy-platform/README.md

 ## Inputs

 - `project` - Project name.
-This action will launch the deploy workflow in a repository with the name `${project}-platform`.
+This action will launch the deploy workflow in a repository with the name `[project]-platform`.
 - `environment` - Environment to create.
 It determines the workflow to be launched in the platform repository.
 For example, if the environment is `dev`, the workflow `deploy-dev.yml` will be launched.
 - `token` - Github token to get access to the repository workflows
 - `ref` - _Optional_.
 Branch or tag in which to run the deploy workflow.
 If not specified, the `main` branch will be used.
 - `repo-name` - _Optional_.
 When defined, this name will be used to find the repository where the deploy workflow will be launched.
-If not specified, it will use `${project}-platform`.
+If not specified, it will use `[project]-platform`.
 - `workflow-id` - _Optional_.
 ID of the workflow to launch.
 If not specified, the workflow with the name `deploy-[environment].yml` will be used.

 ## Outputs